How to Evict a Roommate Not on the Lease

 It’s possible that the court will rule that the unwanted occupant doesn’t have to move out.
 In that case, depending on the reason for the ruling, you or your landlord (if renting) may be able to file a new court case.

-For example, if you didn’t properly serve the party with the eviction notice or summons and complaint, you could file a new case, making sure to properly serve them this time around.
+For example, if you didn’t properly serve the party with the eviction notice or summons and complaint, you could file a new case and serve them correctly this time.

-If you believe the court made an error in reaching their decision, you (or the landlord, if renting) could file an appeal, explained in step 6 below.
+If you believe the court erred in reaching its decision, you (or the landlord) could file an appeal.

 6. File an Appeal